Chest pain and heart attack

 - Costochondritis is an inflammation of the joints formed by the cartilage connecting the ribs to the breastbone (sternum).
 The inflammation could be caused by an injury to the chest, but often the reason for the inflammation is not known.

 - Burning chest pain that occurs when you cough may be caused by an upper respiratory infection caused by a virus.

 - Burning chest or rib pain, especially just before a rash appears, may be caused by shingles.

-- An injury such as a broken rib can be quite painful, especially when you cough or try to take a deep breath.
+- An injury such as a broken rib or bruised lung can be quite painful, especially when you cough or try to take a deep breath.

 - Swelling (inflammation) of the thin layers of tissue (pleura) covering the lungs and the chest wall may occur.
 This is called pleurisy.

 - Gastroesophageal reflux disease (GERD) can cause pain just below the breastbone.
 Many people will say they have "heartburn."
 This pain is usually relieved by taking an antacid or eating.

 Other, more serious problems that can cause chest pain include: